Margarethe Schreinemakers

 Margarethe Schreinemakers (born 27 July 1958) is a German television presenter, talk show host and journalist.

 Life

 Schreinemakers was born in Krefeld and studied sociology at the University of Bonn.
 She works as television presenter and journalist in Germany.
 She presented on German broadcaster WDR Aktuelle Stunde and Extratour.
 From 1988 to 1991 she was talk show host for NDR Talk Show.
 From 1992 to 1997 she presented "Schreinemakers live" on German broadcasters Sat.1 and RTL.
 Several other talk shows followed during the next years.
 Schreinemakers has two children.
 From 1986 to 1988 she lived together with German television presenter Jürgen von der Lippe.
 In March 2009 Schreinemakers had a heart attack.
 In 2011, she lived together with Jean Marie Maus.

+1996 Tax Dispute and Broadcast Termination

+Background and Network Tensions

+By the mid-1990s, the weekly show Schreinemakers Live, which at that time was aired on the private German television channel Sat.1, had become one of the country's most watched and commercially successful programs.
+Known for its emotive style and mix of human interest and taboo subjects, the show secured Schreinemakers extensive editorial authority and high compensation (around 110,000 Deutsche Mark per episode).

+In October 1993, Schreinemakers conducted a high-profile interview with Karin Waigel, the former wife of Federal Minister of Finance Theo Waigel, amidst their public divorce.

+Tensions grew in 1995 when Fred Kogel became head of programming at Sat.1.
+Kogel sought to revamp the station's schedule, particularly to make room for Harald Schmidt's daily late-night show at 11:00 p.m., which clashed with Schreinemakers Live's extensive Thursday evening slot.
+Resisting schedule changes, Schreinemakers signed a future contract with competitor RTL beginning in January 1997, leaving her on Sat.1 for another 18 months under strained management relations.

+Tax Investigations

+During Schreinemakers' maternity leave in early 1996, with sports anchor Jörg Wontorra temporarily hosting her show, she became subject of widespread media scrutiny and an investigation by German tax authorities.

+Although the press heavily focused on her official residency in Belgium, the core dispute centered around the show's corporate financing: